 Shawn grew up in Edmore, North Dakota.
 He attended the University of North Dakota in Grand Forks, later transferring to the University of Minnesota, Minneapolis to complete his degree in Mortuary Science.
 While attending school in Minneapolis, Shawn worked at Huber Funeral Homes in Excelsior, Eden Prairie and Mound, Evans-Nordby Funeral Home in Brooklyn Center and Osseo and Gearty-Delmore Funeral Homes in Plymouth and Robbinsdale.
 Following his graduation Shawn managed Stanley-Iverson Funeral Home in McVille, North Dakota from 2002 until joining David-Donehower Funeral Home in Detroit Lakes in 2006.

-Shawn and his wife Sarah are members at First Lutheran Church in Detroit Lakes.
-He is also a member of Jaycees and Kiwanis.
+Shawn currently serves on the Detroit Lakes City Planning Commission and is a board member at the Detroit Lakes DAC (Developmental Achievement Center).
+He and his wife Sarah are members at First Lutheran Church in Detroit Lakes.
+He is also a member of the Detroit Lakes Jaycees and Kiwanis Club.

-In his personal time, he enjoys spending time with his family along with hunting, fishing, and golfing.
+In his personal time, he enjoys spending time with his family, attending Laker sporting events along with hunting and fishing.
 Shawn and Sarah live in Detroit Lakes and have two children: Jax and Lakyn.